 Supportive care such as fluids, nutritional support, and anti-nausea medications, anti-inflammatories and analgesics as well as treatment to address the underlying cause.
 Poor coordination can make eating and drinking difficult for your cat, so hand feeding may be required.
 Cats who are having severe problems moving may need to be turned every two hours to avoid bed sores.

 Severely affected cats may have toileting accidents, so the caregiver must be diligent in checking bedding for urine or feces and removing promptly.
 Litter trays should be placed in close proximity to your cat, however, in some cases, the caregiver may need to regularly place the cat in the litter tray if he is not mobile enough to make his own way there.

-Thiamine deficiency – Feeding your cat a balanced diet, in severe cases thiamine injections may be necessary.
+Feeding your cat a balanced diet, in severe cases, thiamine injections may be necessary.

-Hypocalcemia – Treating the underlying cause as well as managing symptoms.
-Administration of Vitamin D and calcium gluconate.
+Treating the underlying cause as well as managing symptoms such as administration of Vitamin D and calcium gluconate.

-Lysosomal storage disease – There is no treatment for this disease and the prognosis is poor.
-In some cases, it can be temporarily managed with diet but ultimately it is fatal.
+There is no treatment for this disease and the prognosis is poor, in some cases, it can be temporarily managed with diet but ultimately it is fatal.

 Administer medications as prescribed by your veterinarian.

 Keep your cat confined to the home and away from stairs.

 Contact your veterinarian if your cat’s symptoms worsen.